Exlll/ConfigLib/README.md

 Note: Even though sets are supported, their YAML-representation is 'pretty ugly', so it's better to use lists instead.
 If you need set behavior, you can internally use lists and convert them to sets using the `preSave/postLoad`-hooks.

-Lists, sets and maps that contain other types (e.g. custom types or enums) must use the `ElementType` annotation.
+Lists, sets and maps that contain other types (e.g. custom types or enums) must use the `@ElementType` annotation.
 Only simple types can be used as map keys.

 ```java